-Whether or not you plan to attend, to assure your representation at the meeting, please carefully read the accompanying Proxy Statement, which describes the matters to be voted upon, and complete, sign, date, and return the enclosed proxy card in the reply envelope provided.
-Should you receive more than one proxy card because your shares are registered in different names and addresses, please return each of them to ensure that all your shares are voted.
+You are cordially invited to attend the Annual Meeting in person.
+Whether or not you plan to attend, to assure your representation at the meeting, please carefully read the accompanying Proxy Statement, which describes the matters to be voted upon at the Annual Meeting, and complete, sign, date, and return the enclosed proxy card in the reply envelope provided.
+Should you receive more than one proxy because your shares are registered in different names and addresses or you own more than one class of stock of Atlantic, each proxy should be returned to ensure that all your shares will be voted.
 If you hold your shares of Atlantic in street name and decide to attend the Annual Meeting and vote your shares in person, please notify your broker to obtain a ballot so that you may vote your shares.
-If you are a holder of record of Atlantic shares and submit the enclosed proxy card and then vote by ballot, your proxy vote will be revoked automatically and only your vote will be counted.
+If you are a holder of record of Atlantic shares and submit the enclosed proxy card and then vote by ballot at the Annual Meeting, your proxy vote will be revoked automatically and only your vote at the Annual Meeting will be counted.
 The prompt return of your proxy card will assist us in preparing for the Annual Meeting.